magdiel85281/SQLPractice/README.md

 1. Use DISTINCT to list the continents in the countries table (each continent should appear only once).

+SELECT DISTINCT continent FROM countries;

 2. Use COUNT to see how many countries are in Europe.

+SELECT COUNT(country) FROM countries WHERE continent = "Europe";

 3. Use GROUP BY to count how many countries are in each continent, with continents